Night and Day (1946 film): Production

-Jack Warner paid $300,000 for the rights to Cole Porter's best known songs, and viewed the film as a "big-budget extravaganza" that would celebrate Warner Brothers' twenty years in sound films.
+Jack Warner paid $300,000 for the rights to Cole Porter's best known songs, and viewed the film as a "big-budget extravaganza" that would celebrate Warner Bros.
+Pictures' twenty years in sound films.
 The scriptwriters knew that the film would need to be fictionalized, both because Porter lacked the "rags to riches" quality common to subjects of biographical films, and because he was gay (at the time, the Hays Code prohibited depictions of homosexuality in film).

 Warner paid Grant $100,000 and bought out his contract at Columbia Pictures at a considerably greater sum.
 Grant and Curtiz clashed often, with much of the fighting over a script that Grant viewed as weak, with "lousy characterizations."
 Much of the script was rewritten at his behest.
 Grant sometimes refused to act in scenes that he felt were poorly written, and was critical of other aspects of production.
 He later recalled that Curtiz lost his temper so often that the director sometimes lost his train of thought.

 Grant sings several of the songs, which made Night and Day the closest he came to making a musical after the end of his stage career.
 He was described by his biographer as a "competent though not a very expressive singer."

 Production of the film was impeded by a 1945 strike of the Conference of Studio Workers, who represented the set builders for the film.

 Reception

 In a review upon release of the film, Thomas Pyror of The New York Times called the film "a generally pleasant and musically exciting show."
 He praised the musical numbers and the performances by Grant and Woolley, but noted that the story strayed from historical fact, stating that it was a "thin and conventional scenario the scenarists concocted about the fabulous Mr. Porter."

 At the 2004 debut of another film on Porter's life, De-Lovely, the Times called Night and Day "so-bad-it's-almost-good."
 The newspaper recounted that when Night and Day was being filmed, "Orson Welles cracked: 'What will they use for a climax?
 The only suspense is: will he or won't he accumulate $10 million?'"

 William Bowers, who worked on the script, called the movie "an enormous success, but I still think it's the worst thing I've ever seen.
 And I was so embarrassed."
-He said Cole Porter loved the movie which confused Bowers until Oscar Hammerstein explained to Porter loved all of his songs in the movie. "'You don't think he heard that stuff that went on between his songs, do you?'
+He said Cole Porter loved the movie which confused Bowers until Oscar Hammerstein explained that Porter loved all of his songs in the movie. "'You don't think he heard that stuff that went on between his songs, do you?'
 And Oscar was absolutely right.
 The songs were done beautifully, and that's really the only thing that mattered in that silly picture."